Become an Appliance Expert. Subscribe to our Knowledge Base!

 Dehumidifiers are vital for environmental control in areas where humidity can rise above 50% naturally.
 At humidity levels above 60%, increased water vapor in the air can begin to warp furniture, accelerate wood rot, and harbor toxic mold and fungi (which will cause odors and health problems).
 A dehumidifier draws water from the air and collects it into a holding tank or pushes it out through a hose connection.

 If you notice rooms in your house that have excessively high moisture (condensation on walls and windows), mold growth problems, or you have recently had a plumbing problem that has left your house with moisture everywhere then you should look into a dehumidifier.

-If your not sure if you need a dehumidifier or not a hygrometer is a great way to find out how humid your area is.
+If your not sure if you need a dehumidifier or not, a hygrometer is a great way to find out how humid your area is.
 Typically room humidity between 30% and 60% is considered normal but this can very greatly in cooler temperatures.
 This article from homeenergyresourcemn.org outlines good wintertime humidity levels.
-Below are their recomendations for wintertime humidity:
+Below are their recommendations for wintertime humidity:

 |Outside Temperature||Inside Humidity|

 |20° to 40°F||Not over 40%|